brandonhs/MJPEG-Streamer/README.md

 Now, on that the client is running, we need to connect to it from a client.
 In this demo, we will be connecting to the server from a frontend web application.

-In index.html, paste the following code and host in with your favorite http server:
+In index.html, paste the following code and host it with your favorite http server:

 ```html
 <!DOCTYPE html>